Transmission Amplitude through a Coulomb blockaded Majorana Wire: Magnetic field dependence of the transmission amplitude

 where $E_{z,c}$ is the critical Zeeman energy at which superconductivity is destroyed.
 Entering the topological region at $E_{z,\rm top}$ is again accompanied by an increase in transmission amplitude (see Fig.~\ref{Fig:BlankWireAmplitudeofN}).
-Further within the topological regime, the proximity gap $\Delta$ is reduced, and the correlation length $\xi \propto 1/|\Delta_{p,\rm ind}|$ increases, i.e. the Majorana wave function delocalizes.
+Further within the topological regime, the proximity gap $\Delta$ is reduced, and the correlation length $\xi$ $\propto 1/|\Delta_{p,\rm ind}|$ increases, i.e. the Majorana wave function delocalizes.
 Therefore, the amplitude drops to the normal-conducting value over a relatively narrow range of magnetic field values.
 Using Eq.~(\ref{Eq:SCOP}) in Eq.~\eqref{Eq:DeltaInd}, we find an amplitude dependence

 This dependence is depicted by the dashed gray line and fits well in the region where the amplitude decays to the normal-conducting value (see Fig.~\ref{Fig:BlankWireAmplitudeofN}).
 For $E_z> E_{z,c}$, the wire is normal-conducting, and the amplitude is approximately constant.
-These results for the amplitude are robust in the presence of a weak disorder potential \citep{Supplement}, and are in agreement with the recent experiment \citep{Whiticar.2020}.
+These results for the amplitude are in agreement with the recent experiment \citep{Whiticar.2020}.